ananyacleetus/RandomJQueryHacks/README.md

 RandomJSstuff
 =============

-This is a repo of various different basic Javascript snippets to click, type, etc.,.
-This is used only for educational purposes and should NOT be misused.
+This is a repo of various different basic Javascript snippets to click, type, etc. This is used only for educational purposes and should <strong>NOT</strong> be misused.
 Many social media sites have automated spam banning functionalities, so on those sites, use or overuse of these programs may results in banning, suspension, or other similar consequences.

-Use responsibly and at your own risk.
+<strong>Use responsibly and at your own risk.</strong>

-Currently functioning:
+**Currently functioning:**

 <ul>
 <li>facebookLike</li>